Frrank1/Business-platform-solution-templates/Template/Microsoft-TwitterTemplate/README.md

 -   Logic App passes tweet into an Azure Function

 -   Azure Function enriches tweet and writes it to Azure SQL

+-   Azure Function also calls textual analytics cognitive service to work out sentiment of tweet

 -   Power BI imports data into it from Azure SQL and renders pre-defined reports